january3/vtree2/README.md

 <img src="man/figures/README-example_summary-1.png" alt="" width="100%" />

-**There is more:** `summary_vt()` can be used to calculate any summary of categorical or continuous variables as a character vector which can be then used as labels for the nodes. `summary_vt_df()` produces a data frame with per-node summary statistics (different for categorical and continuous variables) which can be used for further analysis.
+**There is more:** `summarize_by_node()` can be used to calculate any summary of categorical or continuous variables as a character vector which can be then used as labels for the nodes.
+It produces a data frame with per-node summary statistics (different for categorical and continuous variables) which can be used for further analysis.

 ## AI disclosure